spikezarkspike/minecraft-desert-survival/Installing.md

 # Installing the minecraft-desert-survival datapacks

-PleaseNote: At the present time, Datapacks require a snapshot version of Minecraft, a pre-release 1.13 version.
+Please Note: At the present time, Datapacks require a snapshot version of Minecraft, a pre-release 1.13 version.
 They will not work on version 1.12 or lower.

 Download either the current source tree in datapacks-source, or one of the